 How to apply for a joint PhD

 You can apply for an existing international joint doctoral award prior to enrolling at Monash.
 If you're a current candidate enrolled in a Monash PhD, you can enquire about the possibility of transferring into a joint award after consulting with your supervisor.

 Applications are only accepted for established programs and must be endorsed by your prospective or current supervisor.

 Where a suitable joint PhD arrangement does not already exist, you may take advantage of other opportunities to conduct part of your research at another university, or perhaps more than one.

 You can pursue up to 12 months study away from Monash at other universities as part of your degree as long as you have permission from your supervisor and the Graduate Research Committee.
 Please see the Handbook for Doctoral Degrees for more information.

 Joint PhD enquiries

-To request an application for existing joint award arrangements, please contact the Research Degrees Admissions Unit:
+To request an application for existing joint award arrangements, please contact the Admissions Unit, Graduate Research Services:

 Submit an enquiry online